Warring Afghans Meet to Find Peace After Decades of War

 The intra-Afghan negotiations were laid out in a peace deal Washington signed with the Taliban on Feb.
 29. At that time the deal was touted as Afghanistan's best chance at peace in 40 years of war.

-Abdullah noted that since that agreement was reached, 1,200 people have been killed and more than 15,000 wounded in attacks across the country.
+Yet Abdullah noted that since that agreement was reached, 1,200 people have been killed and more than 15,000 wounded in attacks across the country.
+The United Nations has urged a reduction of violence and criticized civilian casualties on both sides.

 But delays disrupted the timeline.
 The Afghan government balked at releasing 5,000 Taliban prisoners, which was stipulated in the deal as a sign of good faith ahead of the negotiations.
 The Taliban were required to release 1,000 government and military personnel in their custody.